pzhang333/cs1300-development/README.md

 ## Organization of Components

-In general, I tried to use Object oriented programming techniques when deciding what components to make.
+In general, I tried to use object oriented programming techniques when deciding what components to make.
 This means that each of my components tries to serve 1 specific function.
 For example, the `ChampionCard` component is responsible for rendering a card with the details of each champion.
 However, it does not